-Since chronic myelomonocytic (MY-eh-loh-MAH-noh-SIH-tik) leukemia (CMML) is rarely cured, most patients never actually complete treatment.
-Patients may go through a series of treatments with rest in-between.
+Since chronic myelomonocytic leukemia (CMML) is rarely cured, most patients never actually complete treatment.
+Patients may go through a series of treatments with rests in-between.
 Some people stop active treatment in favor of supportive care.
 Learning to live with cancer that does not go away can be difficult and very stressful.
-See When Cancer Doesn’t Go Away for more about this.
+See Managing Cancer As A Chronic Illness for more about this.

-Even if you have stopped treatment for your CMML, it is still very important to keep all follow-up appointments.
+Even if you have stopped your treatment for CMML, it is still very important to go to all your follow-up appointments.
 During these visits, your doctors will ask about symptoms, physically examine you, and order blood tests.
-They will continue to watch for signs of infection and progression to leukemia, as well as for short-term and long-term side effects for treatment.
-This is the time for you to ask your health care team any questions you need answered and to discuss any concerns you might have.
+They will continue to watch for signs of infection and signs that you are moving on to active leukemia.
+They'll also watch for short-term and long-term side effects of treatment.
+This is the time for you to ask your health care team any questions and to discuss any concerns you might have.

 Almost any cancer treatment can have side effects.
-Some may last for a few weeks or months, but others can be permanent.
+Some might last for just a few weeks or months, but others can be permanent.
 Don’t hesitate to tell your cancer care team about any symptoms or side effects that bother you so they can help you manage them.

-At some point after your cancer diagnosis and treatment, you may find yourself seeing a new doctor who does not know your medical history.
-It is important that you be able to give your new doctor the details of your diagnosis and treatment. .
-Gathering these details soon after treatment may be easier than trying to get them at some point in the future.
-Make sure you have this information handy
+At some point after your cancer treatment, you might find yourself seeing a new doctor who doesn’t know about your medical history.
+It’s important to keep copies of your medical records to give your new doctor the details of your diagnosis and treatment.
+Learn more in Keeping Copies of Important Medical Records.